Updated 1/2005

 Omaha Censor Cited For Indecent Exposure

-Legal Disclaimer (For those who haven't figured it out):
+Legal Disclaimer (for those who haven't figured it out):